ziishaned/inspector/readme.md

 #Inspector

-Inspector - A PHP library that fetches the social accounts, website, name, photos, employment history and other details possible for the user by his email.
+Inspector - A PHP library that fetches the social accounts, website, name, photos, employment history and other details possible for the user by their email.

 ##Installation
 You can install the library using the following ways: